Blog

 Key Features

-• Integrated NHR tax compliance and residence permit support for foreign national legally resident applicants.
+• Integrated NHR tax compliance and residence permit support for legally resident foreign national applicants.

-• Assistance with professional qualifications recognition for self employed persons.
+• Assistance with professional qualifications recognition for self-employed persons.

 • Legal representation for family reunification cases and permanent residency transition.